-Your Mac has a hidden screenshot program – here’s how to find it
+Here’s how to take a screenshot on a Mac – it’s easier than you think

 Taking and saving Mac screenshots

 What happens once a screenshot is taken?
-Assuming you didn’t just send it to the clipboard, your Mac will automatically time stamp the screenshot with the day and time it was taken, then save it as a PNG to your desktop.
-That’s handy for immediate reference, but if you’re taking many screenshots in a row, then your desktop will quickly become cluttered with files that sport odd names.
+Assuming you didn’t just send it to the clipboard, your Mac will automatically time stamp the screenshot with the day and time it was taken, before saving it as a PNG file to your desktop.
+This is handy for immediate reference, but if you’re taking many screenshots in a row, then your desktop will quickly become cluttered with files that sport odd names.

-The solution is to simply move screenshots to the Trash whenever you’re finished with them.
+The best solution is to simply move screenshots to the Trash whenever you’re finished with them.
 But if you work with numerous screenshots, this may get a little tiring.
-The good news is that there are modifications you can make via Terminal commands and third-party software.
+The good news is that there are modifications you can make via Terminal commands and third-party MacOS software, the latter of which we’ve touched upon in our picks for the best MacOS apps.

 Take, for example, the Tiny for Mac app.
-The software — which is currently in beta — will automatically rename your screenshot based on the foremost application window.
+The software will automatically rename your screenshot based on the foremost application window.
 If you’re using Safari or Chrome, it will also incorporate the URL and title of the active tab, if applicable.
 This can greatly help with organization if you’re juggling several images at the same time.

-Note: Update: Further clarified instructions and removed invalid keyboard shortcuts.